linkerd/linkerd-examples/k8s-daemonset/README.md

 #### Daemonsets + Linkerd2

 Running Linkerd 1.x together with Linkerd2 is relatively simple and only requires a few minor changes.
-These changes pertain to they way both proxies identify services to route traffic to.
-Linkerd 1.x relies on dtabs and service names in the `/svc/residual service name>` format while Linkerd2 uses Kubernetes's DNS name format with port number e.g.
+These changes relate to the way both proxies identify services for traffic routing.
+Linkerd 1.x relies on dtabs and service names in the `/svc/service name>` format while Linkerd2 uses Kubernetes's DNS name format with port number e.g.
-`<service>.svc.default.cluster.local:7777`.
+`<service>.<namespace>.svc.<cluster>.local:7777`.

 Linkerd 1.x and Linkerd2 work well when Linkerd 1.x is running as a daemonset in Kubernetes.
 This example walks you through how to set this up using